yankaindustries/mc-components/README.md

 # Contributing

 1. Clone the repository
-2. Install dependencies with `yarn`
+2. Install dependencies with `yarn install`
-3. Start storybook: `yarn storybook`
+3. Start storybook: `yarn start`

-All your changes are hot-reloaded and you'll be able to see components being modified live as you work.
+All changes are hot-reloaded and you'll be able to see components being modified live as you work.

 ## Linting
-Your code will be linted before a commit is allowed, (it runs automatically when you try to commit), but if you'd like to run the linter manually, you can use the following commands.
+Your code will be linted automatically when you make a commit.
+If you'd like to run the linter manually, you can use the following commands.

 - `yarn lint:style` (runs style linter only)
 - `yarn lint:js` (runs JS linter only)